Business Name Registration

 Particulars required to be displayed by a limited company on its letters and order forms:

-- The registered number- number of Certificate of Incorporation
+- Registered number- number of Certificate of Incorporation

 - In the case of an individual, his present name, any former names, and his nationality, if not Irish